Iran threatens tourism sites and US sends more Marines to Middle East as Trump hints at wind-down

 Heavy explosions shook Dubai as air defenses intercepted incoming fire over the city, where many were observing Eid al-Fitr, the end of the Muslim fasting month of Ramadan.

-Loud explosions could also be heard in Jerusalem after the Israeli army warned of incoming Iranian missiles.
-The Israeli military said missile fragments struck the edge of Jerusalem’s Old City, home to sites sacred to Jews, Christians and Muslims.
+Loud explosions were heard in Jerusalem after the Israeli army warned of incoming Iranian missiles.
+The military said missile fragments struck the edge of Jerusalem’s Old City, home to sites sacred to Jews, Christians and Muslims.

 More than 1,300 people have been killed in Iran during the war.
 Israeli strikes targeting Iran-backed Hezbollah militants in Lebanon have displaced more than 1 million people, according to the Lebanese government, which says more than 1,000 people have been killed.
 In Israel, 15 people have been killed by Iranian missiles and four others have died in the occupied West Bank.
 At least 13 U.S. military members have been killed.